lxin/quic/README.md

     # make run
     ...

-### Build and Install tlshd (For Kernel Use):
+### Build and Install tlshd (For Kernel Consumer):
-    (NOTE: you can skip this if you don't want to use QUIC from kernel)
+    (NOTE: you can skip this if you don't want to use QUIC in kernel space)

-    # dnf install -y keyutils-libs-devel glib2-devel libnl3-devel
+    # dnf install -y automake keyutils-libs-devel glib2-devel libnl3-devel

     (IMPORTANT: disable selinux, as selinux may stop quic.ko being loaded automatically and also not allow to use getpeername() in tlshd)